wansom/commercejs-vuejs-checkout/README.md

   therefore, we will not be going over any styling details
 - We will not be going over any Font Awesome usage
 - We will not be going over any UI details that do not pertain much to Commerce.js methods
+- We will not go over props type checking using `PropTypes`

 ## Checkout